 English Language and Literature can be taken with any other subjects, but students often choose to combine it with Drama and Theatre Studies, Media Studies or Film Studies.

 Applicants should have a minimum of a grade 5 in GCSE English Language and a grade 5 in GCSE English Literature.
-Applicants should also have a minimum of six GCSEs at grades 9-4.

 You will learn the critical, literary and linguistic skills needed to talk and write confidently about writers, speakers and their work.
 You will also develop your creative writing skills by writing from different perspectives and by adapting existing texts.

 Assessment is through two written exams at the end of the second year, which form 80% of the overall grade.
 You will also produce a piece of coursework, which will be an investigation into thematic/linguistic links between a fiction and a non-fiction text of your own choice.
 This accounts for the remaining 20% of the overall grade.